desaiiviral/Projects/README.md

 # Projects

 This repository is a collection of all past & present projects in my goal to be a top Data Scientist.
-The contents range from my first project with as little has ~100 lines of code all the way to bigger projects with 1k+.
+The contents range from my first project with as little has ~100 lines of code all the way to bigger projects with 1000 lines.
 All in all its a way for me to measure my progress and document my growth.
+Below is a Table of Contents of all my projects from newest to oldest.

 ## Table of Contents